Morus (plant): Description

+Mulberry leaves in Ness Ziona, Israel.
+Diversity in shape visible.

 Taxonomy

 The taxonomy of Morus is complex and disputed.
 Fossils of Morus appear in the Pliocene record of the Netherlands.
 Over 150 species names have been published, and although differing sources may cite different selections of accepted names, fewer than 20 are accepted by the vast majority of botanical authorities.
-Morus classification is further complicated by widespread hybridisation, wherein the hybrids are fertile.
+Morus classification is further complicated by widespread hybridisation between some species, wherein the hybrids are fertile.
+Recent chromosome-level genome assemblies have been published for several Morus species, including Morus alba, Morus atropurpurea, Morus notabilis, and Morus macroura, providing comparative genomic resources for the genus.